-It turns out that men and women eat spicy food for different reasons as well.
+Men and women eat spicy food for different reasons as well.

 Men tended to take spicy challenges for the attention and to prove his status as “superior” for being able to handle his heat.

-Women, on the other hand, like spicy food for the kick that it provides, and are less concerned about showing off their spicyness tolerance.
+Women, on the other hand, like spicy food for the kick that it provides, and are less concerned about showing off their ‘spicyness tolerance’.

 Scientists have different theories.

-Since the perception of spicy heat depends on the amount of TRPV1 proteins, some people can just beborn with more or less of it.
+Since the perception of spicy heat depends on the amount of TRPV1 proteins, some people can just be born with more or less of it.
 This variation is one of the possible reasons why two people can eat the same thing and feel very differently.

 Many people have noticed (especially for those who studied abroad in ‘white’ countries) that after a while of not eating spicy food, you lose your tolerance for it.